19 Scholarships for Adults That’ll Help You to Go Back to School This Year

 11. ‘Scholarship Detective’ Launch Scholarship

-If you explain how you’d use this scholarship money in less than 140 characters, you can apply for one of two $1,000 scholarships — the deadline is Dec.
-31.
+If you explain how you’d use this scholarship money in less than 140 characters, you can apply for one of two $1,000 scholarships.
+The deadline is Aug.
+31, 2023.

 12. SuperCollege Scholarship